eurekaclinical/eurekaclinical-parent/README.md

 * default plugin dependencies
 * setup to use Maven Central

+## Version 4
+* By default, we check for version conflicts between dependencies and fail the build if any are found.

 ## Version 3
 We switched from the tomcat7-maven-plugin to cargo-maven2-plugin for running Eureka!
 Clinical microservices in an embedded tomcat.
 See below for details on how to